-Chief Executives are to ensure agencies adopt and apply as good management practice corporate centre guidance on investment management, including business cases.
+Chief Executives are to ensure agencies adopt and apply, as good management practice, Treasury guidance on investment management, including business cases.

-Boards are expected to adopt and apply as good management practice corporate centre guidance on investment management, including business cases.
+Boards of Crown entities and companies should adopt and apply, as good management practice, Treasury guidance on investment management, including business cases.

 Relationship with policy decisions

-Where an investment decision is required in support of a policy decision, the reviewer (Treasury Vote Analyst, or Monitoring Agency) should be engaged at the earliest possible time, as set out in the BBC guidance.
-This will ensure the approach to the policy and investment decision is fit for purpose.
+Where an investment decision is required in support of a policy decision, the reviewer (Treasury Vote Analyst, or Monitoring Agency) should be engaged at the earliest possible time.
+This will ensure the approach to the policy and investment decision is fit-for-purpose.

 The approach to the business case will depend on whether it is to assist in informing the policy decision (that is, augment a Regulatory Impact Analysis) or to support a policy decision that has already been made.

-If the policy decision has been made much of the Strategic Case and elements of the Economic Case will already be incorporated into the policy decision and will not need to be revisited through the business case, a summary will likely suffice.
-The business case should focus instead on validating the Strategic Case, completing the Economic case and developing the Commercial, Financial and Management Cases.
-The Strategic and Economic Case can be fully worked up if there is a desire by the Senior Responsible Owner (ie, Sponsor) or Reviewer is concerned that the strategic or economic drivers lack sufficient robustness to carry the policy decision, or if they determine that they are sufficiently flawed that a poor investment decision has been made.
+If the policy decision has been made much of the Strategic Case and elements of the Economic Case will already be incorporated into the policy decision and will not need to be revisited through the business case; a summary will likely suffice.
+The business case should focus on validating the Strategic Case, completing the Economic case and developing the Commercial, Financial and Management Cases.
+The Strategic and Economic Case may be developed in detail if there is a desire by the Senior Responsible Owner (ie Sponsor) or Reviewer is concerned that the strategic or economic drivers lack sufficient robustness to carry the policy decision, or if they determine that they are sufficiently flawed that a poor investment decision has been made.

-Agencies that are planning any significant investments (including any arrangements with Local Government Authorities seeking Crown funding or support) should evaluate all procurement options, including considering the use of Public Private Partnerships where appropriate and consistent with Government policy.
-Note that the current government (2017-2020) does not support the continued use of PPPs in the health and education sectors.
+Agencies that are planning any significant investments (including any arrangements with Local Government Authorities seeking Crown funding or support) should evaluate all procurement options, including considering the use of Public Private Partnerships (PPPs) where appropriate and consistent with Government policy.
+Note that current government policy precludes initiating the use of new PPPs in the education, health and corrections sectors.